To search

 Why is the synodic period different from the sidereal period?
 The short answer is because we see the sunlit moon from a slowly moving position: the earth!
 During the moon cycle, the earth has moved approximately one month along its year-long orbit around the sun, altering our angle of viewpoint, and thus, the phase.
 The earth's orbital direction is such that it lengthens the period for earthbound observers.

-Moon Phase Calendar options
+Moon Phase Calendar for Mac

-Moon Phase Calendar Options
+User reviews about Moon Phase Calendar